denyago/sprockets-image_compressor/README.md

 If the environment doesn't have pngcrush and/or jpegoptim installed, the gem will fall back on binaries packaged with the gem.
 Currently, only 32bit and 64bit linux binaries are included.
 Pull requests welcome for other architectures!

+If falbacks not work - there is a buildpack for those binaries as well. https://github.com/bobbus/image-optim-buildpack

 ## Gotchas

 If you have other sprockets processors registered for images, e.g. `sprockets-webp`, the relative order that they are required can matter.
 Please load `sprockets-image_compressor` _before_ the others: